deyzir/dapp/README.md

 # CREATE A DAPP WEBSİTE
+## before start;
+There is no react packages inside this repo
 #How is it looking code

 ![images](https://user-images.githubusercontent.com/64195458/207062889-edfed772-f528-4c75-977a-b6244a51c4dd.gif)

-Before we start what we will use source;
+Before we start what we will use source
 <br>
 1 - REACT
 <br>